ooni/ooni.org/content/support/ooni-probe-mobile/index.md

 {{<img src="images/image74.jpg" title="Advanced settings" alt="Advanced settings">}}

-You now have access to the advanced settings of your OONI Probe app, where **Debug logs** are disabled by default and **VPN warning** enabled by default for all OONI Probe users.
+You now have access to the advanced settings of your OONI Probe app, where **Debug logs** are disabled by default and the **VPN warning** is enabled by default for all OONI Probe users.

-The **Debug logs**, while enabled, share with us the onformation about OONI Probe software version running and the Operating System version installed on your device.
-This information helps us to identify and fix OONI Probe bugs, so we would ask you to keep this function turned on if possible.

 {{<img src="images/image97.jpg" title="Advanced settings" alt="Advanced settings">}}

-**Step 2.** Switch the **language** to the one more comfortable for you by tapping "Language Setting"
+**Step 2.** Change the language of your OONI Probe app by tapping **Language Setting**.

 {{<img src="images/image103.jpg" title="Language Settings" alt="Language Settings">}}

-**Step 3.** Enable or disable **Debug logs** depending on your current settings.
-The logs help us identify and fix OONI Probe bugs, so we would ask you to keep this function turned on if possible.
+**Step 3.** The **Debug logs** (when enabled) share with us information (e.g. OONI Probe software version) that can help us identify and fix OONI Probe bugs.
+We recommend enabling this function.

-**Step 4.** Step 4.
-It's important to have your VPN **turned off** when running OONI Probe to help ensure more accurate test results.
+**Step 4.** It's important to have your **VPN turned off** when running OONI Probe to help ensure more accurate test results.
 Please enable or disable the **VPN warning**, depending on whether you would like to be notified when your VPN is turned on.

 {{<img src="images/image33.jpg" title="Debug logs and VPN disabled" alt="Debug logs and VPN disabled">}}